pantheon-systems/documentation/source/content/core-updates.md

 1. Commit and push to the Pantheon repository.

-1. Run database updates to Dev environment:
+1. Run database updates to the Dev environment:

   `terminus drush <site>.dev updb`

-1. Deploy to Test and Live and then run the database for each environment.
+1. Deploy to Test and Live, and then run the database for each environment.

 1. Increment the version of the upstream and repeat step two.
 Repeat these steps until you reach the latest version of the site.